niudodo/cse230Group9Project/README.md

 ## Member

 This project will be done by group 9 of CSE230-22fall with members of Xiaolong Dai, Junliang Liu, Shujing Zhang, Yinliang Wang.

+## Updates

+After doing some further investigation into the Haskell library, we found that the UI library we originally planned to use might not give the better effect.
+We planned to use TUI but the moving path of the ball is mostly diagonal.
+As TUI is based on character, we have to round the location of the ball.

+### Architecture

+Our project will use MVC architecture.
+The project is mainly divided into three parts: 1.
+Model, which defines the data structures.
+2. View, which defines the display and generates the TUI with the 'bricks' library.
+3. Control, which contains the control logic.